explosion-mental/scripts/README.md

 # scripts
-Some usefull scripts or forks of (and of course Luke's scripts).
+Useful scripts (made by hand or forked from) and some of Luke's scripts.

 There are 3 directories:
 - Divine; experiments, ideas, fun..
 - dmenu, scripts that **can** use dmenu or **hardcoded** to dmenu
-- statusbar, specially for dwmblocks see voidrice from lukesmith
+- statusbar, these ones shows information really good for most statusbar

 The important ones are: